JorianWoltjer/default/README.md

 * `default apk decompile`: Decompile an APK file into an APK source folder
 * `default apk create_keystore`: Create a keystore file with a password
 * `default apk build`: Build, align and sign an APK source folder into an APK file
+* `default nmap`: Scan a network or ip address quickly for open ports with nmap

 ## Usage